 D. Regardless of whether the stakeholder is a champion or a critic, these relationships must be managed to avoid project failure (the book includes a tool to manage stakeholders relations).

-It would be rather boring, I would say, to have a fail-proof project.
-From time to time I let some failures occur.
+From time to time failures occur or we let them happen.
 For a variety of reasons.
-One of not-so-distant-in -time failures of mine was to draft the project’s work plan based on an overly estimated partner’s commitment.
-An unexpected management change in the partner organisation demanded a serious rethinking of the implementation approach through for example resource- consuming alliance building and bottom-up approaches.
-I have on my desk a brochure with the nice faces of the previous management of the partner to remind me not to let my over-optimistic outlook to take over pragmatism in project planning.
+I once drafted the project’s work plan based on an overly estimated partner’s commitment.
+An unexpected management change in the partner organisation demanded a serious rethinking of the implementation approach through resource- consuming alliance building and bottom-up approaches.
+I have on my desk a brochure with the nice pic of the previous management of the partner to remind me not to let my overly optimistic outlook to take over pragmatism in project planning.

-Failures are the learner’s best friends in projects life and in time i learned to identify and address them.
+Failures are the learner’s best friends in projects and in time I learned to identify and address them.
 Reasons for failures in projects are multiple and the approaches to deal with them differ.
-They therefore deserve a separate post, to which i’ll return.
+They therefore deserve a separate post, to which I’ll return.
 In the meantime, a fail-safe and learning rich project management!